Becca-Bottens/history-project/pages/essay-02.md

 {% include feature/image.html filename="Lynching-flyer.jpg" alt="A political flyer promoting an anti-lynching bill in legislature 1922" caption="A political flyer promoting an anti-lynching bill in legislature 1922." width="50" link="https://archive.org/details/LynchingD.D.TeoliJr.A.C.20" %}

+When looking back, early twentieth century lynching seems unorthodox.
+Oftentimes, we do not correlate lynching as a pre-1950s or 60s phenomenon because those riots impacted our understandings as media outlets made racial issues more widespread causing resonating images.
+Many times, people do not realize the 1960s Civil Rights campaign culminated because one hundred years later African Americans still encountered slave-like misery.
+However, lynching became a tolerated practice when slavery ended and continued throughout the early twentieth century.

 ## Conclusion

 ## Notes